Supreme Court appears to favor upholding voting laws lower court found unfair to minorities

 Arizona leads the nation in restrictive proposals, the center said.

 It seemed from the questioning Tuesday that the key justices in formulating a test could be Chief Justice John G. Roberts Jr., Brett M. Kavanaugh and new Justice Amy Coney Barrett, who asked tough questions of both sides.
-In general, the other conservative justices seemed inclined to support Arizona’s laws, while the court’s three liberal justices advocated that it conduct a more searching investigation into the way seemingly neutral laws work against minority voters.
+In general, the other conservative justices seemed inclined to support Arizona’s laws, while the court’s three liberal justices indicated that courts should conduct a more searching investigation into the way seemingly neutral laws work against minority voters.

 When Washington lawyer Michael A. Carvin, representing the Republican Party of Arizona and defending the laws, said a lower court order invalidating the law would require racial proportionality in all voting laws, Roberts asked why that was a bad thing.